 People of Satara district

-It is not very convenient to get by with only English and Hindi in Satara district, especially when you go deeper into the rural fold.
-People may be able to understand when you speak one of the two languages, but they struggle to reply and will then revert to the local language, Marathi.
-A working knowledge of Marathi is highly recommended.
-If you do not speak the language, you should consider travelling with someone who can speak Marathi.
+It is not convenient to get by with only English and Hindi in Satara district, especially when you go deep into the country-side.
+People understand when you speak one of the two languages, but they struggle to reply and often revert to the local language, Marathi.
+Working knowledge of Marathi is highly recommended.
+If you do not speak the language, you should consider travelling with someone who does.

-Satara city is the hub for all the transportation for further destinations.
-Satara is the biggest city in the district and it is also the one with the maximum number of traveller’s destinations close by.
-Kaas plateau, Vajrai waterfall, Sajjangad, Urmodi lake, Ajinkyatara, Chalkewadi windmill farm and Thoseghar waterfall are all within 30 kilometres of the city centre.
+Satara city is the hub for transportation to proceed to other destinations.
+Satara is the biggest city in the district and it is also the one with the maximum number of destinations close by.
+Kaas plateau, Vajrai waterfall, Sajjangad, Urmodi lake, Ajinkyatara, Chalkewadi windmill farm and Thoseghar waterfall are within 30 kilometres of the city centre.
 The district’s biggest railway station (Satara in the Pune division of the Central Railway) and bus terminal (on the national highway NH4: Mumbai – Pune – Kolhapur – Belgaum – Bengaluru – Chennai highway) are in Satara city as well.
 Both are extremely well-connected to the rest of India.
 There are no airports, the nearest one being at Pune.
-Satara city is a fascinating place to be, especially during the wee market hours in the evening, where you can get really fresh fruits grown all over the district.
-There are several shops near the bus terminal that sell Satara’s delicacy, the Kandi Pedha, which we will get to know more in the ‘what to eat’ section.
+Satara city is a fascinating place to be, especially during the wee market hours in the evening, where you can get fresh fruits and the district’s own special sweet, Kandi pedha.

-Industrially developed, Karad is the best planned township in the district.
+Industrially developed, Karad is the best-planned township in the district.
 It is situated near the confluence of the Koyna and Krishna rivers.
-The two rivers join forces at the north-west of the city.
-The Krishna-Koyna Pritisangam is an important destination for a Teerth Yatra in Maharashtra.
+The two rivers join forces to the north-west of the city.
+The Krishna-Koyna Pritisangam is an important destination for a Teerth Yatra (a pilgrimage that pays respect to major water bodies) in Maharashtra.
 Because of the two rivers, the region around Karad is extremely fertile.

 Karad is a good interchange transport hub if you plan to travel to one of the two destinations: Koyna dam and Panhala fort.
-At Karad, one of the most beautiful Ghat highways in Maharashtra connects the city with the city of Chiplun in Ratnagiri district.
-This road is called the Kumbharli Ghat.
+At Karad, one of the most beautiful Ghat highways in Maharashtra, i.e. Kumbharli Ghat, connects the city with Chiplun city of Ratnagiri district.
 This Ghat passes through Koyna Nagar.
-There is a beautiful view of the Koyna river and several majestic waterfalls on this highway.
+From this mountain road, there is a beautiful view of the Koyna river and several major waterfalls.

 Mahabaleshwar – Panchgani